freeverseio/LAOS-roadmap/README.md

 ## Milestone 3 [months 6-9]

-Milestone 3 will start with the deploy on Kusama, after acquiring a slot.
+Milestone 3 will start with the deployment on Kusama, after acquiring a slot.
 We will incrementally add features to the deployed MVP.

 On the one hand, we will prioritize cross-chain transfers of the LAOS ERC721